Kowloon City District

 Kowloon City District is one of the 18 districts of Hong Kong.
-It is located in the city of Kowloon.
+It is located in the city of Kowloon and cut through by Boundary Street.
 It had a population of 381,352 in 2001, and increased to 418,732 in 2016.
 The district has the third most educated residents while its residents enjoy the highest income in Kowloon.
 It borders all the other districts in Kowloon, with Kwun Tong district to the east, Wong Tai Sin district to its northeast, Sham Shui Po district to its northwest, and Yau Tsim Mong district to its southwest.